maligulzar/BigTest/README.md

             do this for both jpf-core and jpf-symbc Update JPF.java (jpf-core)
         ignore warnings when launching
+        To run your own DISC application two things are required:
+            - Applications in scala
+            - JPF configuration file
+        Each benchmark contains a comment at the end of the file that has a JPF configuration.
+        To run BigTest, follow the procedue to run JPFCore and append the following cmd arguemnts *-enableBT <filename>* JPF will automatically look for filename.class and filename.JPF
 ### Path fixes required: find and replace "up_jpf" -> "Test-..."
 (Soon to be fixed)
      Peform a text search on the whole repository to update paths:
     - check for malig on path.
 Especially, Configuration and SystemCommandHandler